-During this reporting period, MCSO initiated 141 new internal investigations and 109 service complaints.
-Of the 63 completed administrative misconduct investigations we reviewed, we did not independently identify any instances where MCSO had initially failed to accept a complaint as required.
-There was one instance where MCSO discovered internally that a supervisor had failed to immediately accept a complaint and make appropriate notifications.
-An administrative misconduct investigation was conducted, with a sustained finding.
-The supervisor received a suspension as a result of the sustained misconduct.
+During this reporting period, we reviewed 93 completed administrative misconduct investigations.
+We did not identify any completed investigations where there was an any external allegation that MCSO had failed to initially take a complaint.

 Our review of traffic stops for this reporting period did not identify any instances where a subject who was arrested made allegations of misconduct by MCSO personnel during his arrest that went unaddressed.
 Our review of Supervisory Notes during this reporting period did not identify any incidents where there were indications that a complaint had been made but not properly reported.
 We reviewed numerous complainant contacts, and found no indication that a supervisor initially refused to take a complaint or attempted to dissuade the complainant from making a complaint.
-Neither CID or BIO identified any instances in their reviews during this reporting period that indicated a complainant had attempted to file a complaint and been refused.
+Neither CID or BIO identified any instances in their reviews during this reporting period that indicated that a complainant had attempted to file a complaint and been refused.
 We did not identify any complaint intake tests for this reporting period where MCSO failed to accept a complaint.